adsharma/adsharma.github.io.old/flattools-11222020.md

 ## Example IDL

 This work separates these two concerns as described above.
 It adopts the flatbuffer IDL (since it doesn't have the field numbering concern in the IDL, significantly simplyfying the language).
-Annotations have been used to support high level type safe concepts such as Protocols and Views (a concept similar to graphql fragments).
+Attributes have been used to support high level type safe concepts such as Protocols and Views (a concept similar to graphql fragments).

 Here is a flatbuffer derived IDL file.